lindermanlab/S5/README.md

 ```

 See an example wandb run for both Hyena and Hyena-S5 [here](https://api.wandb.ai/links/jimmysmith1919/ddfhke4q).
 Hyena-S5 achieves 18.3 perplexity after 100K steps.
-For comparison, we have added our result to the table from [Hyena](https://arxiv.org/abs/2302.10866):
+For comparison, we have added our result to the table from the Hyena paper:

 ![](Tables/wikitext103.png)